-1. The processes of care and long-term mortality of acute myocardial infarction with cardiogenic shock survivors: A nationwide cohort study.
+1. The impact of specialist cardiology inpatient care on the long-term outcomes of non-ST-segment elevation myocardial infarction (NSTEMI): A nationwide cohort study.

 - Author